81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

-Feelings of hopelessness, guilt or shame may overwhelm you, and it’s ok to slowly take your time to feel like yourself again.
+Feelings of hopelessness, guilt, or shame may overwhelm you, and it’s ok to take your time to feel like yourself again slowly.
 Take a break from your usual errands, and try to talk about your feelings to your loved ones.
-This can help relieve any stress or anxiety that you may be having, and don’t be afraid to seek their help and support when you need it.
+This can help relieve any stress or anxiety you may have, and don’t be afraid to seek their help and support when you need it.

 2. Find A Support Group

-If you feel comfortable about sharing your feelings with people beyond your existing social circle, consider joining a support group with people who have also been through the same thing as you.
+If you feel comfortable sharing your feelings with people beyond your social circle, consider joining a support group with people who have also been through the same thing.
 You may consider joining a platform that offers support to people who are affected by abortion.
 Sometimes, having the support and guidance of those who have been through similar experiences can help you feel more reassured and at ease.

 3. Get Enough Sleep

-We understand how your emotions may be keeping you up in the night during this transition stage in your life.
+We understand how your emotions may keep you up at night during this transition stage.
 Take all the time you need to recollect your thoughts and heal emotionally.
-Meanwhile, try to get sufficient, good quality sleep too.
-Apart from good nutrition, sleeping well is also important for your recovery as it helps you regulate your hormones and restore a good hormonal balance.
-Some ways to improve your sleep quality include limiting your caffeine intake to 200 to 300mg per day, and make your sleeping environment more comfortable if needed.
+Meanwhile, try to get sufficient, good-quality sleep too.
+Besides good nutrition, sleeping well is important for your recovery as it helps you regulate your hormones and restore a good hormonal balance.
+Some ways to improve your sleep quality include limiting your caffeine intake to 200 to 300mg daily and making your sleeping environment more comfortable.

 A Final Word

-This is definitely not an easy stage in your life, and everything that you feel right now may seem like they are going to last forever.
-To move forward, restoring your health and wellbeing is the most important thing you should focus on right now.
-So do take care of your diet, get support from the people around you, and most importantly, treat yourself with more patience, kindness and empathy.
+This is not an easy stage in your life, and everything you feel right now may seem like it will last forever.
+To move forward, restoring your health and well-being is the most important thing you should focus on right now.
+So take care of your diet, get support from the people around you, and most importantly, treat yourself with more patience, kindness and empathy.